Übersetzungstabelle aller englischer Strickbegriffe

 reverse stockinette stitch reverse stockinette stitch

-ribbing ribbing pattern
+ribbing ribbing

 rnd / R round round